kalyancn4u/kalyancn4u.github.io/_posts/2025-12-15-vemana_padyaalu.md

 <div class="takeaway">
 Purity is <b>not</b> mere abstinence, but right measure — expressed as restraint in desire and excellence in virtue.
-<br>Purity = restraint governed by wisdom.
+Purity = restraint governed by wisdom.
-<br>Purity is harmony: no excess, no falsehood, no harm.
+Purity is harmony: no excess, no falsehood, no harm.
-<br>Purity lies where discipline meets virtue.
+Purity lies where discipline meets virtue.
-<br>Purity is strength with measure.
+Purity is strength with measure.

-<br><b>Knowing the truth is good!
-Awareness of the truth is better!
-Living the truth is the best!</b>
+Knowing the truth is nothing!
+Awareness of the truth is something!
+Living the truth is everything!

+<b>Knowing is not enough, we must apply!
+Willing is not enough, we must ACT!</b>
 </div>

 ---